howest-mct/2023-2024-projectone-ctai-ApinisAtvars/Docs/Feedforward.md

 ## FeedForward 2 (04/06/2024)

 - Feedback 1: Even if you are training a model, you should log the hours in as "Code", otherwise we cannot see them.

+- Feedback 2: You need to take pictures of your hands up close with your head also visible, so that the model could better distinguish between them.
+Right now, it looks like it thinks everything that is skin coloured is